What is gestational diabetes?

-In some women, gestational diabetes can't be prevented.
+Sometimes gestational diabetes can't be prevented.
 But you may lower your risk if you stay at a healthy weight and don't gain too much weight during pregnancy.
-Regular exercise can also help keep your blood sugar level within a target range.
+Healthy eating and regular exercise can also help keep your blood sugar level in a safe range.
 This can help prevent gestational diabetes.

 Gestational diabetes may not cause symptoms, so you need to be tested for it.

 You could have another type of diabetes without knowing it.
 Common symptoms of high blood sugar include:

 - Having blurred vision.